What is cryptosporidiosis?

 food or drinking water that is contaminated with stool.
 This includes swallowing water

-while swimming.
-You can also get infected if you touch things or surfaces contaminated
+sources.
+You can also get infected if you touch things or surfaces contaminated with

 The parasite has an outer shell.
 Because of this, using chlorine to clean water may